jonas7654/Econometrics/README.md

  * [Tidyverse](https://www.tidyverse.org/) offers a variety of packages for data manipulation, plotting and importing.

- * [sandwich](https://cran.r-project.org/web/packages/sandwich/index.html) for heteroskedastic variance estimation and more.
-See [here](https://cran.r-project.org/web/packages/sandwich/sandwich.pdf) for more information.
+ * [sandwich](https://cran.r-project.org/web/packages/sandwich/index.html) for heteroskedastic variance estimation and [more](https://cran.r-project.org/web/packages/sandwich/sandwich.pdf).

 **[Julia](https://julialang.org/)** is not a statistical programming language in generel.
 But there are some useful Statistics packages.